Some Basics to Consider

-- In times of emergency the body adjusts itself for response.
+- In times of emergency, the body adjusts itself for a response.
 True stories are told of people lifting cars single-handedly because of this.

 - Thus a large amount of energy is available for rapid use.

-- In the case of stagefright, however, there is no apparent means of using this energy that has been suddenly generated.
-The result are trembling hands, dry mouth, shortness of breath, and the like.
+- In the case of stage fright, however, there are no apparent means of using this energy that has been suddenly generated.
+The results are trembling hands, dry mouth, shortness of breath, and the like.

 How to get over stagefright

-- Being afraid is a great hinderance to public service in the church, but it can be overcome.
+- Being afraid is a great hindrance to public service in the church, but it can be overcome.